 Funded by the Commission and undertaken by the Institute for Social Science Research (The University of Queensland), the project aimed to:

 - identify the enablers and barriers to people taking up referrals between services

-- What individuals want with a focus on meeting their needs holistically
+- identify what individuals want with a focus on meeting their needs holistically,

-- What integration and referral processes mean to them.
+- what good integration and referral processes mean to them.

 As well as literature and policy reviews, ISSR interviewed 39 people with a lived experience in western Queensland as part of the research.

 The research project found, among other issues, that for people in western Queensland there is a need to:

 - fully consider individual needs, preferences and circumstances when choosing a referral—the referral must be appropriate and practicably accessible to the person